 The Ol Pejeta Conservancy's efforts to protect these animals are not going to waste; their work has helped Ol Pejeta’s black rhino population grow from just 20 in 1993, to over 110 today.
 Supporting this conservancy helps enormously to protect these fascinating animals which we get so much joy from seeing.
 Going here will allow you to not only see black rhinos (as well as the rest of the big five game and the other fantastic animals that reside here), but will allow you to protect them, and their existence in the future.

 Stay at Kicheche Laikipia Camp for a classic tented camp experience and benefit from the great photographic opportunities from the camp’s specially customised safari vehicles.

 Hluhluwe-Umfolozi Park is the oldest nature reserve in Africa.
 Since the area was first established as a park in 1895, it has become famous for its rich abundance of wildlife and its tireless conservation efforts.
 Thanks to these efforts, it is now home to approximately 1600 white rhinos, which is thought to be the largest population of these animals (per hectare) in the world.

 It is also home to around 400 of the rarer black rhino, making this one of the best places to travel to in the world to catch a glimpse of these amazing animals.
-As well as rhinos, all of the other big five game also reside in the park, along with 86 “special species”, such as cheetah, hippo, giraffe, zebra, wildebeest and crocodile, and 340 species of bird.
-It is one of the best destinations in the world for wildlife viewing, and its conservation efforts to help protect rhinos, makes it one of the best places to go and see them.
+As well as rhinos, all of the other big five games also reside in the park, along with 86 “special species”, such as cheetah, hippo, giraffe, zebra, wildebeest and crocodile, and 340 species of bird.
+It is one of the best destinations in the world for wildlife viewing, and its conservation efforts to help protect rhinos makes it one of the best places to go and see them.

-Read our blog and discover the 5 best places in Africa to see rhinosRead more
+Read our blog and discover the best places to see gorillas in Africa.Read more

-Read our blog and discover our top 5 safari camps in Botswana.Read more
+Read our blog and discover the best places to see zebras in Africa.Read more